codecentric-oss/niceml/docs/write-custom-pipeline.md

 Adjust job parameters in `job_train_cls_binary_flowers.yaml`.
 Many parameters are pre-configured and do not require adjustment.
 However, we want to configure our own
-- **training** and **prediction** ops (`/ops/train@ops.train.config`, `/ops/train@ops.prediction.config`),
+- **train** and **prediction** ops (`/ops/train@ops.train.config`, `/ops/train@ops.prediction.config`),
 - **experiment_id** (`globals` -> `exp_name` and `exp_prefix`)
 - and **input data location** (`globals` -> `data_location`).

-In the job configuration, we can already point to the location where the Kaggle images are stored.
+In the job configuration, you can already point to the location where the Kaggle images are stored.
-Also, we change the path to the dagster training and prediction operation configurations we are going to write in the next two steps.
+Also, you can change the path to the dagster train and prediction operation configurations you are going to write in the next two steps.

 ```yaml